leggetter/realtime-apis/slides.md

 ---

-# 5. A Mixture
+# Why have a Real-Time API?

+* You have real-time data.
+Gain value from it!
 * Quick business value
 * Time Factor/Constraints
-* Developer Empowerment + DX
+* Improve the Developer Experience & Empower them
-* Building Real-Time features
+* Help consumers building Real-Time features

 ---